timescale/docs/timescaledb/how-to-guides/schema-management/index.md

+---
+title: Schema management
+excerpt: A database schema defines hwo the tables and indexes in your database are organized
+keywords: [schemas]
+---

 # Schema management
 A database schema defines how the tables and indexes in your database are organized.
 Using a schema that is appropriate for your workload can result in